callous4567/vespertilio/IS62 SPI SRAM Driver/README.md

 ## Circuit.png
 Example circuit diagram.
 Decoupling caps are included including a ferrite to isolate from the 3V3 noise on the Pico.

+## Datasheet.png
+The datasheet for the SRAM model I am using, taken from the Mouser/Digi-key catalogue.

 ## IS62_DRIVER.py
 Micropython (basically pseudo)-code.
 Works well enough- copy from the C code if you need more.